webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Acrobatic-Attack.md

 ---
 aliases:
 - Acrobatic Attack
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
+- Ability/Cost/1
+- Ability/Tier/Mid
-  - Abilities
+- Ability/Pool/Speed
-  - Cypher/Rules/Abilities/Enabler
+- Ability/Categories/Special-Attack
-type: Enabler
-points: 1 Speed
 ---

-# Acrobatic Attack
+## Acrobatic Attack

-**Points**: 1+ Speed points
+>1+  Speed
-**Type**: Enabler

 You leap into the attack, twisting or flipping through the air.
 If you roll a natural 17 or 18, you can choose to have a minor effect rather than deal extra damage.
 If you apply Effort to the attack, you get a free level of Effort on the task.
-You can’t use this ability if your Speed Effort costs are reduced from wearing armor.
+You can't use this ability if your Speed Effort costs are reduced from wearing armor.
+Enabler.